Itsy Docs

 Board View

-The default view shows a Kanban board with columns for each stage.
+The default view shows a Kanban board with columns for Lead, Setup, Registration, and Finalizing.
 Each group appears as a card showing its name, contact person, travel dates, order count, and financial summary.
 You can drag and drop groups between columns to change their stage.
 Groups within each column are sorted by their travel date.

 The board gives you a visual pipeline of your group business.
 At a glance you can see how many groups are in each stage, which ones have upcoming travel dates, and where revenue is concentrated.